The best Amazon Prime Day iPad and tablet deals for 2023 | Engadget

 If you’re on a super tight budget, the Fire HD 8 is a decent value at $55, which again matches the best price we’ve seen.
 Normally, this tablet retails around $90.
 It has a smaller (8-inch) and lower-resolution (1,280x800) display than the Fire HD 10, and it's not as quick in day-to-day use, but its performance is adequate for the basics, it still gets 10-ish hours of battery life and it's light in the hand.

-Amazon also makes a “Plus” model of the Fire HD 8 with 3GB of RAM (instead of two), wireless charging support and a marginally better camera.
-Given that the Fire HD 8 isn’t all that fast, the Fire HD 8 Plus might be worth the step up if you prefer a small slate.
-It’s now on sale for $70, which is 42 percent off its usual street price.
+Amazon also makes a Plus model of the Fire HD 8 with 3GB of RAM (instead of two), wireless charging support and a marginally better camera.
+Given that the Fire HD 8 isn’t all that fast, the Fire HD 8 Plus might be worth the step up if you have a little more to spend.
+The 32GB model is now on sale for $70, which is only $5 more than its all-time low and 42 percent off Amazon's list price.

 Amazon Fire HD 8 Kids and Kids Pro